ChilliCream/graphql-platform/API-Baselines.md

 *REMOVED*Microsoft.Builder.OldApplicationBuilder.New() -> Microsoft.AspNetCore.Builder.IApplicationBuilder!
 ```

-This change needs to be done by hand.
+This change needs to be done manually.
 Copy the relevant line from `PublicAPI.Shipped.txt` into `PublicAPI.Unshipped.txt` and place `*REMOVED*` in front of it.

 ### Updated APIs